 - There may be more than one application from a department.

-Whilst the eligibility criteria are clearly outlined, the spirit of the award is aimed at women who generally have not had the opportunity or means to pursue or complete tertiary study yet demonstrate personal fortitude and leadership potential.
+Whilst the eligibility criteria are clearly outlined, the spirit of the award is aimed at women who generally have not had the opportunity or means to pursue or complete tertiary study yet demonstrate personal strength and leadership potential.
 Such applicants may be hindered from progressing in their leadership contribution to the Public Service due to their lack of qualifications.
 Current level of qualification should not however prevent potential awardees from submitting an application if they are eligible to apply.

 Selection process and interviews